 It’s summer in Boulder, and it just doesn’t feel right to be indoors.
 Even after a full day of hiking, biking, hanging by the creek or just walking around Pearl Street, it seems wrong to hide indoors when it’s still so nice out.

 So when it’s time to cool off with a drink or meet up for a meal, there are plenty of great options to do either — without having to go inside.
-To help you find a spot this summer, here are some suggestions to guide the way.
+To help you find a spot this summer, here are some suggestions to guide the way, in no particular order.

 Centro Mexican Kitchen, 950 Pearl St.